hphelion/documentation/hz.gettingstarted.md

     <img src="media/CreateanInstanceImage3.png" width="580" alt="" />

 8. Click the "Select Image" drop down under "Image Name."
-Select one of the images HP Public Cloud provides and click "Launch."
+Select one of the images HP Public Cloud provides.

     <img src="media/CreateanInstanceImage4.png" width="580" alt="" />

 9. Click the "Networking" tab in the upper navigation of  "Launch Instance" and click the "+" next to the network you want to launch an instance from.
 You can also drag and drop the network from which you want to launch the instance from the "Available Networks" box to the "Selected Networks" box.

-    **Note** If you click "Launch" after "Select Image," before clicking the "Networking" tab, an error message displays; however, you can still select the network desired from the "Available Network" box to the "Selected Networks" box.
+    **Note** If you click "Launch" before clicking the "Networking" tab, an error message displays; however, you can still select the network desired from the "Available Network" box to the "Selected Networks" box.

 10. Click "Launch."